Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/026-jwt-lambda-authorizer-for-api-access.md

+---
+title: Use a JWT Lambda Authorizer to enable 3rd party access to our API
+---
-# Use a JWT Lambda Authorizer to enable 3rd party access to our API
+## ADR 0026 — Use a JWT Lambda Authorizer to enable 3rd party access to our API

+- Status: Decided
+- Date: 2023-12-12

+## Decision Drivers

 We are granting another team access to our API which up until now has only been used by our very own app-web.
 This access pattern is very different from one of our end users.
 End users log in using IDM to acquire a 30 minute web session.
 This tool is going to be hitting our API on a regular basis indefinitely from within a CMS datacenter.
 We need to be able to furnish them with long lived credentials that grant them access to our API .